garyfeng/literate-programming/examples/keystroke.md

 ----

-Standardize line endings; this may or may not be strictly necessary, but we do want to be sure that Unix- and Windows-type line endings are treated as the same, and are always written as Unix-style line endings per the data spec.
+First, we standardize line endings.
+This may or may not be strictly necessary, but we do want to be sure that Unix- and Windows-type line endings are treated as the same, and are always written as Unix-style line endings per the data spec.

     normalize = (str) -> str.replace(/(\r\n|\r|\n)/gm, '\n')